webdevandshit/webdevandshit.github.io/_posts/2015-09-03-share-data-with-between-tabs-using-a-shared-web-worker.md

 This could be also used to keep other kind of state in sync, among tabs.
 Fucking login or logout for instance.
 Logout in tab should log you out in all other fucking tabs.

 #### Disclaimer
 I do not know the security issues or performance impact shared web workers have.
 This code is far from fucking perfect and could be massively improved and extended.
-Also that it is written as a factory doesnt mean that you cant convert it to a provider so you can configure the worker and register the events upon configuration time rather than initialization.
-Take the post with a pinch of salt and go fuck yourself.
+I am no expert, so everything I write read it with a pinch of salt.
+Don't go and implement it on your employers fucking codebase without doing research, proving the concept, benchmarking it and writing a good test harness you fucking muppet!!!
+You never know it might be a trap, I might want to get you fired...
+Now go fuck yourself!